 You can get paid faster and build trust and rapport with your clients by including the right information in your invoices.
 Here are some of the important elements to include:

-You should specify each service that you are supplying with a detailed description.
+You should specify each service that you are supplying with a detailed description when creating a freelancing invoice.
 This will remind your client of the work accomplished during that period.
 For instance, you might include:

 - Project Name – Be sure to include the identifying name of the project, such as “Mobile FinTech App” or “iOS App.”
 It is also helpful to include some project details, so you and your clients know exactly what it refers to when quickly checking past invoices.